 The third identification problem is endogenous peer selection and is the most challenging to tackle.
-If individuals are systematically assigned to groups according to a specific characteristic, the researcher cannot determine whether a difference in outcome is a causal peer effect or simply an artifact of group assignment.
-We take care of this problem by ensuring that gifted students are quasi-randomly assigned to classes at the secondary school level (that is, identification between classes within the same school-year).
-As we already mentioned, the transfer from primary to secondary school is regulated in such a way that students are assigned to schools based on their place of
+If individuals are systematically assigned to groups according to a specific characteristic, the researcher cannot determine whether a difference in outcome is a causal peer effect or simply an artifact of due to group assignment.
+We take care of this problem by ensuring that gifted students are quasi-randomly assigned to classes at the secondary school level (i.e., identification between classes within the same school-year).
+As we already mentioned previously, the transfer from primary to secondary school is regulated in such a way that students are assigned to schools based on their place of residence.
+In each school, students from different places of residence (and consequently different primary schools) are mixed.
+Importantly, students' psychological profiles are unknown to secondary school administrators such that equity among students is guaranteed and stigma when transitioning between schools is avoided.
+We exploit this policy rule for identification and formally test the validity of the strategy with three types of balancing tests.